camunda/camunda-docs/docs/self-managed/zeebe-deployment/zeebe-gateway/interceptors.md

 :::

-Zeebe supports [multi-tenancy](../../concepts/multi-tenancy.md), the ability for a single Zeebe installation to serve multiple distinct users/clients.
+Zeebe supports [multi-tenancy](../../concepts/multi-tenancy.md), or the ability for a single Zeebe installation to serve multiple distinct users/clients.

 To ensure that clients can only access tenants they are authorized for, client requests